Salt and pepper diamonds

 White diamonds: beyond the 4Cs

 Beyond the 4Cs of white diamonds is a multitude of fascinating facts.
-Despite the fact that diamonds are made of carbon, there’s something almost supernatural about them.
+Despite the fact that diamonds are made of common carbon, there’s something almost supernatural about them.
 Just the word ‘diamond’ invokes luxury, desirability and toughness.
-Yet when we think of the element carbon we are more likely to think of charcoal: soft, black, opaque, earthy, lightweight.
+Yet when we think of the element carbon, we are more likely to think of charcoal: soft, black, opaque, earthy, lightweight.
 In contrast with carbon in its low pressure form as charcoal or graphite, carbon atoms in diamond are fixed together in a strong, three dimensional network.
 This leads to unique physical properties: diamond is a clear, extremely hard, often colourless mineral with a very high density.

 Diamonds sparkle and have internal “fire” because of their very high refractive index.
 This means light is “caught” inside the crystal and re-reflected off the internal surfaces.
 Faces and facets made by gem cutters accentuate this property.

 Diamond is the hardest known substance, the greatest conductor of heat, has the highest melting point of any substance (4090°C or 7362°F), and the highest refractive index of any natural mineral.
-Diamond measures 10 on the Mohs hardness scale, and is approximately 4 times harder than Corundum (sapphire and ruby), which is 9 on the Mohs scale.
+Diamond measures 10 on the Mohs hardness scale, and is approximately 4 times harder than corundum (sapphire and ruby), which is 9 on the Mohs scale.

-Diamonds form deep within the earth under extreme heat and pressure.
+Diamonds form deep within the Earth under extreme heat and pressure.

 Although diamonds have been prized as valuable gems for a long time, until the early 1700s virtually all traded diamonds came from river gravels (known as “alluvial deposits”) in India.
-Then in the early eighteenth century diamonds were discovered in Brazil, and from 1866 onwards were mined in South Africa.
-It was in this country that diamond’s major, violently erupted, volcanic source rock known as “kimberlite” was identified for the first time.
+Then in the early 18th century diamonds were discovered in Brazil, and from 1866 onwards were mined in South Africa.
+It was in this country that diamonds' major, violently erupted, volcanic source rock known as “kimberlite” was identified for the first time.

 This recognition fundamentally changed the diamond exploration and mining industry, and quickly led to vastly increased production and to the high demand from the modern jewellery industry.
-Supply of diamonds to the market has long been tightly controlled by a small number of major producers – examples include De Beers (South Africa-Botswana), Al Rosa (Russia), Rio Tinto (Argyle Mine Australia and Canadian mines) and Lucara Diamond Corporation (Karowe Mine, Botswana), the Diavik kimberlite pipe in northern Canada.
+Supply of diamonds to the market has long been tightly controlled by a small number of major producers – examples include De Beers (South Africa-Botswana), Al Rosa (Russia), Rio Tinto (Argyle Mine Australia and Canadian mines), Lucara Diamond Corporation (Karowe Mine, Botswana), and the Diavik kimberlite pipe in northern Canada.

 Diamond is the hardest-known mineral, measuring 10 on the Mohs hardness scale.
 However, the hardness of diamond is directional.
 It is hardest parallel to its octahedral planes and softest parallel to its cubic planes.